ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 important to me as I am always looking inside of my installs.
 I want to know if I have a code example locally of using `HTTPServer`? `grep -R HTTPServer ~/.pyenv/`.
 Or I want to see an example of a `.pyi` file? `find ~/.pyenv/ -type f -name '*.pyi'`.

-<!~-
-# Pipx
-I don't. if it has to do with a project, make it part of one of that project's environments.
-If not, install it into the HOME environment, or use your distro package manager -->